How to write a business proposal that wins clients

 Accuracy

 Be thorough and proofread your proposal.
-Check your spelling and grammar are accurate and there are no typos.
-Pay attention to the details and make sure your numbers and all information in your proposal are accurate.
-Professional bodies such as CIMA stress the need to translate complex compliance issues into clear, client-ready steps.
+Check that your spelling and grammar are accurate and there are no typos.
+Pay attention to the details.
+Make sure your numbers and all information in your proposal are accurate.

 Write a cover letter